tee3/homedir/README.md

 The install family of scripts assumes that they are run from the root of the `tee3/homedir` directory.

-## install

-The `HOME` environment variable must be set properly.
-Note that this is almost always true in Unix environments, but may not be correct for some Unix emulation layers such as MSYS or Cygwin.

-* `sh`
-* `stow`
-* `diff`

 ## bootstrap

 * `administrator` user